palpalani/laravel-sqs-queue-json-reader/README.md

 If the queue is not found in 'handlers' array, SQS payload is passed to default handler.

+Register your webhooks with your Laravel application.

-Add `sqs-json` connection to your config/queue.php, Ex:
+Add `sqs-json` connection to your config/queue.php, Example:

 ```php
     [